mark-1214/Tomatometer-Predictions/README.md

 #### Method #1:

-Using both numerical and categorical columns in the dataset, predict Tomatometer Rating and Tomatometer Status with Random Forest Regressor (RFR) model.
+Using both numerical and categorical columns in the dataset, predict Tomatometer Rating (# between 0 and 100) and Tomatometer Status (Certified-Fresh, Fresh, or Rotten) with Random Forest Regressor (RFR) model.

 Mean Absolute Error used for scoring Tomatometer Rating predictions.